dericsanandres/dericsanandres/README.md

 ## 🎯 Current Focus

-- Contributing to open source projects
+- Learning Cloud Computing
+- Personal Projects
 - Exploring infrastructure automation

 > *"Code is like humor.
 When you have to explain it, it's bad."* - Cory House